-A4: If you log into the VPN you should be automatically validated and able to access DKL resources.
-For more information, see the Information Technology FAQs.
-If you have a library account you can also be validated in.
+A4: If you log into the VPN, you should be automatically validated and able to access DKL resources.
+If you have a library account you can also be validated in using the links on our website and in our Library search tool.
 If you don't know if you have an account or are having trouble with it, please contact firstname.lastname@example.org.

 A5.
-All books have been renewed but if necessary they can be returned in the book drop or via the mail, including DKL materials and those received through Interlibrary Loan.
+Books can be returned in either of the book drop bins in front of the library or via the mail, including DKL materials and those received through Interlibrary Loan.

 Q6.
 Will the Library still be offering workshops?

 A6.
 Yes.
 We are providing Library and Thesis Quick Start classes as well as Zotero workshops via Zoom.
 We can also provide virtual research instruction sessions for groups or individuals.

 Please visit the Workshops page for dates, details, and to sign-up for GWC, TPO and DKL workshops.
 Sessions will be recorded and available later.

 Q7.
 Can we still borrow physical books or request scans of chapters?

 A7.
 Yes, but only NPS faculty, staff and students.
 We will attempt to provide same day service for requests not requiring special handling (e.g. chapter scans and course reserves) submitted before 1200 otherwise they will be available the following day (not including weekends or holidays).
 They will be available for pickup in the library’s lobby M–F between 0900–1600.
 The lobby will be open with guidelines for observing social distancing and a one-way flow of traffic.
 For Distance students/faculty or anyone who cannot come to campus, we will mail the items to you.